 Preliminary estimates show that a record 160GW of clean energy generating capacity (excluding large hydro) were commissioned globally in 2017, with solar providing 98GW of that capacity, and wind 56GW.

 Venture capital and private equity investment in clean energy amounted to $4.1 billion in 2017, down 38% on the previous year and the lowest figure since 2005.

 6. Clean energy acquisition activity at highest level ever.

 This totaled $127.9 billion in 2017, up 4% on the previous year and the highest ever.
 Behind this surge were a rise in renewable energy project acquisitions and refinancing to $87.2bn, and a sixfold leap in private equity buy-outs to $15.8bn.

 Get the public trends report

 BNEF clients can slice or dig deeper into the results with an interactive dashboard, access the charts in Powerpoint and download all the underlying data in Excel.
 Go to the client page.

-High-level findings of this year’s Clean Energy Investment – By the Numbers are available in a public fact pack.
+High-level findings of this year’s State of Clean Energy Investment are publicly available in the trends report.
 Complete this form to receive it today: